Quantum Spacetime Phenomenology: Quantum-Gravity Theories, Quantum Spacetime, and Candidate Effects

+While the possibiilty of spacetime quantization provides a particularly direct logical line toward modifications of laws of quantum mechanics, one should consider such modifications as natural for the whole quantum-gravity problem (even when studied without assuming spacetime quantization).
+For example, in String Theory, assuming the availability of a classical spacetime background, one finds some evidence of modification of the Heisenberg principle (the ``Generalized Uncertainty Principle'' discussed, e.g., in Refs.~\cite{venekonmen1,venekonmen2,venekonmen3,venekonmen4,wittenPT}).

-\subsection{Distance fuzziness and spacetime foam}
+\subsubsection{Distance fuzziness and spacetime foam}

-The fact that the structure of the quantum-gravity problem suggests that the classical description of spacetime should give way to a nonclassical one at scales of order the Planck scale has been used extensively as a source of inspiration concerning the proper choice of formalism for the solution of the quantum-gravity problem.
-A description that is often used to give some intuition for the effects induced by spacetime nonclassicality is Wheeler's ``spacetime foam", which however does not amount to a definition (at least not a scientific/operative definition).
-As I shall discuss in parts of Section IV, a few attempts to characterize operatively the concept of spacetime foam and to introduce corresponding test theories have been recently developed.
-Unfortunately, for spacetime foam (at least when characterized in this way) very little guidance can be obtained from the most studied quantum-gravity theories.
-Once again String Theory could not provide guidance for these studies as long as it is formulated in a classical Minkowski background (although things might chance if/when a suitable formalization of the ''Generalized Uncertainty Principle"~\cite{venekonmen,wittenPT} is found).
-In Loop Quantum Gravity this type of physics characterization of spacetime foam is not presently available.
-And remarkably even with spacetime noncommutativity, an idea that was mainly motivated by the spacetime-foam intuition of a nonclassical spacetime, we are presently unable to describe, for example, an interferometer with the type of crisp physical characterization needed for phenomenology.
+A description that is often used to give some intuition for the effects induced by spacetime quantization is Wheeler's ``spacetime foam'', even though it does not amount to an operative definition.
+Most authors see it as motivation to look for formalizations of spacetime in which the distance between two events cannot be sharply determined, and the metric is correspondingly fuzzy.
+As I shall discuss in parts of Section~\ref{other-areas}, a few attempts to characterize operatively the concept of spacetime foam and to introduce corresponding test theories have been recently developed.
+And a rather rich phenomenology is maturing from these proposals, often centered both on spacetime fuzziness {\it per se} and associated decoherence.

+Unfortunately, very little guidance can be obtained from the most studied quantum-spacetime pictures.
+In Loop Quantum Gravity this type of experimentally tangible characterization of spacetime foam is not presently available.
+And remarkably even with spacetime noncommutativity, an idea that was mainly motivated by the spacetime-foam intuition of a nonclassical spacetime, we are presently unable to describe, for example, the fuzziness that would intervene in operating an interferometer with the type of crisp physical characterization needed for phenomenology.